Hyzle/BasicPortScanner/README.md

 <br> Ubuntu (Linux) and Windows 10 Pro  <br> <br>
 ## Screenshots : <br> <br>
 <img src="linux.png"> <br> <br> <img src="Windows.png">

+# disclaimer:
+  I'm not responsible for anything you do with this program, so please only use it for good and educational purposes.